AndreasMadsen/cahier/README.md

 a `string`.
 The type depend on the `usetype` argument.
 * next: is a function that you must call with a output `stream`, `buffer` or `string`.
-You can also execute it with an `error` object, in that case all future filehandlers will be skiped, and the error be emitted in the returned stream object from `leaflet.read(filetype)`.
+You can also execute it with an `error` object, in that case all future filehandlers will be skiped, and the error be emitted in the returned stream object from `cahier.read(filetype)`.
 * `file` is an object containing a `path` property its value is an relative path to handled file.
 Note that file argument is rarely need, but can be useful in debugging and edgecases.